NemanjaManot/kanban-board/README.md

 ## Application flow
 **Search for tickets** from the Search bar in the top right corner.
 **Add new ticket** by clicking on the + icon, next to each column title.
-**Edit ticket** by double clicks on it.
+**Edit ticket** by double clicking on it.
-When hover over ticket, X icon will be shown and by clicking on it **ticket will be deleted**.
+When hovering over ticket, X icon will be shown and by clicking on it **ticket will be deleted**.

-All changes are stored in LocalStorage, with using redux-persist library.

 ## Installation